AshM10/interactive-rating-component-main/README.md

 ## Acknowledgments

-Thank you [William](https://github.com/wfeliciano20) for helping me a lot with Github!
+Thank you [William](https://github.com/wfeliciano20) for helping me a lot with CLI onGithub!
 [William on Twitter](https://twitter.com/knowledgeprog)